• THURNE MOUTH OPEN REGATTA 2023 •

 of the TMOR site after prize giving.

-The secure on-line payment method for pre-entry to TMOR is by Direct Debit via GoCardless.
-WebCollect will direct you to the payment screen for you to enter your payment details after you checked your basket out.
-Your payments are protected by the Direct Debit guarantee, which offers protection to customers in the rare event that there is an error in the payment.
+The secure on-line payment method for TMOR via WebCollect is PayPayl, however you don't need a PayPal account to make the payment as you can also pay by credit/debit card.
+WebCollect will direct you to the secure Paypal payment screen for you to enter your payment details after you checked your basket out.

 If you have any questions on this, please contact secretary@ea-cc.org